eggOnion/my-test2/README.md

 ## In this Calculator App;

-* The data are being passed from parent to child component using props(setResult, result, inputRef)
-* useState and useRef hooks were used.
+The scope of the app is to build 6 functions;
+* 4 functions on add, subtract, multiply & divide.
-* Callback functions & Event handlers were used.
+* 2 functions on reset input & reset result.
+  * The reset input function reset the input field to value 0.
+  * The reset result function reset the result field to value 0.

 ## Calculator Componenet (Parent)

+>The data are being passed from parent to child component using props(setResult, result, inputRef)
+>useState and useRef hooks were used.

 ### Syntax of useState: